 The digital transformation of a company requires leadership and guidance.

-You can plan for top-down commitment to overcome this challenge.
+You can plan for a top-down commitment to overcome this challenge.
 Strive for the best digital solutions to improve workforce efficiency.
 Besides, effective and transparent communication can surely get everyone motivated to use new technology.

 It becomes a challenge when companies get too comfortable with their legacy systems, not realizing if the business model (legacy system) is functioning as an asset or a liability.